Donald Johanson: "Lucy"

 Lucy was discovered in Hadar, Ethiopia on November 24, 1974, when Johanson, coaxed away from his paperwork by graduate student Tom Gray for a spur-of-the-moment survey, caught the glint of a white fossilized bone out of the corner of his eye and recognized it as hominin.
 Forty percent of the skeleton was eventually recovered and was later described as the first known member of Australopithecus afarensis.
 Johanson was astonished to find so much of her skeleton all at once.
 Pamela Alderman, a member of the expedition, suggested she be named "Lucy" after the Beatles' song "Lucy in the Sky with Diamonds," which was played repeatedly during the night of the discovery.

 A bipedal hominin, Lucy stood about three and a half feet tall; her bipedalism supported Raymond Dart's theory that australopithecines walked upright.
 The whole team including Johanson concluded from Lucy's rib that she ate a plant-based diet and from her curved finger bones that she was probably still at home in trees.
 They did not immediately see Lucy as a separate species, but considered her an older member of Australopithecus africanus.
 The subsequent discovery of several more skulls of similar morphology persuaded most palaeontologists to classify her as a species called afarensis.

 Johanson and Maitland A. Edey won a 1982 U.S. National Book Award in Science for the first popular book about this work, Lucy: The Beginnings of Humankind.

 "First Family"

-AL 333, commonly referred to as the "First Family", is a collection of prehistoric homininid teeth and bones of at least thirteen individuals that were also discovered in Hadar by Johanson's team in 1975.
+AL 333, commonly referred to as the "First Family", is a collection of prehistoric homininid teeth and bones of at least thirteen individuals that Johanson's team also discovered in Hadar in 1975.
 Generally thought to be members of the species Australopithecus afarensis, the fossils are estimated to be about 3.2 million years old.